 But there is in fact more to this.
 In a separate post, Google highlights “new capabilities across G Suite to help employees reclaim their time and come together as teams on strategic and creative projects so they can better serve their customers.”

 Quick Access for Google Drive.
-Available first on Android, Quick Access uses machine learning in the cloud—based on “signals” like your interaction with colleagues, recurring meetings, and activity in Drive—to offer you the files you need before you even begin searching for them.
+Available first on Android, Quick Access uses machine learning in the cloud—based on “signals” like your interaction with colleagues, recurring meetings, and activity in Google Drive—to offer you the files you need before you even begin searching for them.
 It does this via a new Quick Access area at the top of the Drive app UI.

 Find A Time for Google Calendar.
 Taking a page from the Office 365 playbook, Google Calendar is getting a new feature called “Find A Time” that suggests meeting times (and backup meeting times) and available rooms based on your preferences, and based on everyone’s schedules.
 It’s available now on Android and is coming to iOS and the web by the end of the year, Google says.